 Auto Packing is useful when your online store has a mixture of product shapes and sizes which are often shipped together, and it is therefore difficult to specify packing rules for them.
 Auto packing calculates the total weight and volume of all products in a shipment, and then decides which standard item type (Satchel, Carton, Skid or Pallet) is most suitable to hold all of them.
 Auto packing occurs after Packing Rules have been applied, and can therefore be used to perform a 2nd stage of packing for specified products.

 Enable Auto Packing on the plugin settings page below the Packing Rules.
 Specify the minimum number of items required to activate Auto Packing, and optionally the maximum weight for the container contents.
 If this field is left blank, the default maximum weight is 1,000kg.

 After auto packing has been performed, the resulting item type will be estimated automatically if the Auto Item Type setting has been enabled.
 The total weight will be correct (if all product weight settings have been configured correctly).
-The estimated dimensions will be sufficient to calculate shipping pricing, but may need to be adjusted in Myfreight/Myparcel following consignment.
+The estimated dimensions should be sufficient to calculate shipping pricing, but may need to be adjusted in Myfreight/Myparcel following consignment.

 Activating Packing Rules and Auto Packing Together

 Packing Rules and Auto Packing can both be active at the same time.
-In this case, Packing Rules will be applied to ordered products which are eligible (i.e. have been assigned a packing unit), then Auto Packing will be applied to all resulting packed and unpacked items.
+In this case, Packing Rules will be applied to selected products which are eligible (i.e. have been assigned a packing unit), then Auto Packing will be applied to all resulting packed and unpacked items.